vitaly-t/pg-promise/README.md

 * `error`

 Global notification of an error while executing a query.
 This is to simplify error logging for all rejected queries.
-Query-formatting issues are outside this notification, unless you opt to use `pgFormatting`.
+Query-formatting issues are outside of this notification, unless you opt to use `pgFormatting`.

 ```javascript